 We combine psychophysical techniques with functional neuroimaging (fMRI) and electroencephalography (EEG).

-Karin Pilz speaks about perceptual processes in healthy aging at the Malta Neuroscience Network Seminar Series.
+Talk: "Perceptual processes in healthy ageing", Malta Neuroscience Network Seminar Series.

 Hao Lou started working in the lab as a PhD student in collaboration with Prof. Lorist.